cn0047/stash/ed/cloud/aws/sqs.md

 * Delivery Delay - time to delay first delivery.
 * Receive Message Wait Time - max amount of time that a long polling receive call will wait for a message to become available.
+* Visibility Timeout - period of time during which SQS prevents other consumers from receiving the message which sent to other consumer but not acknowledged yet.

 ````sh
 aws --profile=$p sqs list-queues